lucky8jx/pricing_table/README.md

 Pricing Table
 ================================
-This is an exercise for me when I was working in FuZhuo.
+This was an exercise for me when I was working in FuZhuo.

 The main job I had done was converting a psd of pricing table to an conponent that can be used in a web page when we need it.